OnyxMcQueen/practice-html-and-css/README.md

 1. `cd` into the newly cloned folder then open with Visual Studio Code with `code .`

+## Breaking Down Your Assets

+Each practice folder contains the following folder and file structure:

+- `designs/` - These are images of the site or component you're trying to replicate.
+Some problems include active states as well.
+- `images/` - Any images you'll need for the layouts are found in here.
+- `style-guide.md` - The style guide provides color codes, font links, and anything else you may need to help match the layout.
+- `index.html` - All of your HTML should be contained in this file.
+- `styles.css` - All of your CSS should be contained in this file.

 ## Directions

 Use your knowledge of HTML and CSS to build a website or web component that closely resembles the images provided in each practice folder.